MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Update-MgApplication.md

       - `[EnableIdTokenIssuance <Boolean?>]`: Specifies whether this web application can request an ID token using the OAuth 2.0 implicit flow.
     - `[LogoutUrl <String>]`: Specifies the URL that will be used by Microsoft's authorization service to logout an user using front-channel, back-channel or SAML logout protocols.
     - `[Oauth2AllowImplicitFlow <Boolean?>]`:
+    - `[RedirectUriSettings <IMicrosoftGraphRedirectUriSettings[]>]`: Specifies the index of the URLs where user tokens are sent for sign-in.
+This is only valid for applications using SAML.
+      - `[Index <Int32?>]`: Identifies the specific URI within the redirectURIs collection in SAML SSO flows.
+Defaults to null.
+The index is unique across all the redirectUris for the application.
+      - `[Uri <String>]`: Specifies the URI that tokens are sent to.
     - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

+CERTIFICATION <IMicrosoftGraphCertification>: certification
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[CertificationDetailsUrl <String>]`: URL that shows certification details for the application.
+  - `[CertificationExpirationDateTime <DateTime?>]`: The timestamp when the current certification for the application will expire.
+  - `[IsCertifiedByMicrosoft <Boolean?>]`: Indicates whether the application is certified by Microsoft.
+  - `[IsPublisherAttested <Boolean?>]`: Indicates whether the application has been self-attested by the application developer or the publisher.
+  - `[LastCertificationDateTime <DateTime?>]`: The timestamp when the certification for the application was most recently added or updated.

 CONNECTORGROUP <IMicrosoftGraphConnectorGroup>: connectorGroup
   - `[(Any) <Object>]`: This indicates any property can be added to this object.